Table Of Contents

 Example:

-Google is known for its HR practices that focus on employee well-being, innovation, and growth, which has helped it consistently rank among the best places to work.
+Google is known for its HR practices that focus on employee well-being, innovation, and growth, which have helped it consistently rank amongst the best places to work.

 What are the Benefits of Proper Business Management?